Nook Color: Features

-The Nook Color uses a Texas Instruments ARM Cortex-A8 processor running at 800 MHz.
-The device has 8 GB of internal memory supplied by Sandisk, but only 5 GB is user-accessible and can store an estimated 6,000 books or 100 hours of audio.
-As with the original Nook, microSD and microSDHC memory cards can be inserted to expand the Nook Color's memory up to 32 GB.
-Although Barnes & Noble's official position is that the Nook Color's rechargeable battery is not user-replaceable, replacement instructions and aftermarket batteries are widely available.
+The Nook Color uses a Texas Instruments ARM Cortex-A8 processor running at 800 MHz which can be overclocked to 1.1 GHz.
+The device has 8 GB of internal memory supplied by Sandisk, but only 6 GB is user-accessible witch can be 1GB data 5GB media or 1GB data 5GB media depending on date purchased and can store an estimated 6,000 books or 100 hours of audio.
+As with the original Nook, microSD and microSDHC memory cards can be inserted to expand the Nook Color's memory up to 2TB Although Barnes & Noble's official position is that the Nook Color's rechargeable battery is not user-replaceable, replacement instructions and aftermarket batteries are widely available.
 The original battery is expected to last for 8 hours of continuous use with the wireless turned off, but some replacements have less capacity.
 The device includes a built-in speaker and a universal 3.5 mm stereo headphone jack.
 VividView technology is used to enhance image quality when viewing in direct sunlight.
 Supported file formats include EPUB (DRM and non-DRM), PDF, Microsoft Office formats (DOC, DOCX, XLS, PPT, etc.), TXT, JPEG, GIF, PNG, BMP, MP3, AAC, and MP4.

 A firmware update released 25 April 2011 added an app store, email client, Flash support within the web browser, social networking tools, video and audio embedded within books, and performance improvements.

-It also has been discovered that the device has hidden Bluetooth connectivity abilities in its wireless chipset, available only after rooting, or flashing a device to the CyanogenMod 7 version of Android for this device.
+It also has been discovered that the device has hidden Bluetooth connectivity abilities in its wireless chipset, available only after rooting, or flashing a device to the CyanogenMod 7 or newer version of Android for this device.